 Learning to communicate with others sparked his love for storytelling.

 He graduated with a BFA in Drama from New York University's Tisch School of the Arts.
 In his training at NYU's Meisner Studio, he performed works by Shakespeare, Chekhov, Lorca, and Arthur Miller.
-During his summer break, he originated the role of Mitch in Michael Ronca's "Sprawl" at SoHo Playhouse, which won Selected Finalist by Audience Vote and received a second extended run.
 Shortly before graduating, he won the Outstanding Achievement in Studio Award from Stonestreet Studios at the Tisch Drama Awards.

 Cole was recently part of the winning table read cast at Heavy Shovel Production's New York Build a Short event, table reading the script of "Help Wanted" written by Nick Cummings.

-Cole performed lead motion capture and combat sequences for the main character, Gravitus, as well as lead voice work as Niko Kovac in the sci-fi horror video game "Ember Point."
+Cole performed lead motion capture and combat sequences for the main player character, Gravitus, as well as lead voice work as Niko Kovac in the sci-fi horror video game "Ember Point."
 Ember Point is now available to download and play on Steam.

 Cole recently performed a supporting role and combat sequence in Alex Cottrell's short film "Gratuity", produced by OCU Films, alongside Alex Cottrell and KP Phagnasy.
-Grautity premiered at the TCL Chinese Theatre in HollyShorts 2025.
+Gratuity premiered at the TCL Chinese Theatre in HollyShorts 2025.